BlueBrain/hpcbench/docs/campaign.rst

 * **tags** expects a list of tag names

 * **constraint** expects a string.
-This tag does not references node names explicitely but instead delegates it to SLURM.
+This tag does not references node names explicitly but instead delegates it to SLURM.
 The value of the constraint tag is given to the sbatch options through the *--constraint* option.